dan-the-dev/tic-tac-toe-laravel/NOTES.md

 Requirement: Please provide a test case example (such as test cases or a list of cURL commands) of a fully played out game with your solution.

-1. Feature test simulating a game via HTTP Requests
+1. Feature test simulating a game via HTTP Requests -> Feature/GameSimulationTest.php, run `./vendor/bin/sail artisan test --filter GameSimulationTest`

-2. cURL requests with instructions to play in production or locally
+2. cURL requests with instructions to play in production or locally -> see beginning of this file for the commands to start a new game and make a move

-3. CLI command for interactive game
+3. CLI command for interactive game -> run `./vendor/bin/sail artisan tictactoe`

 ## Final notes